decebals/wicket-pivot/README.md

     pivotModel.setShowGrandTotalForColumn(true);
     pivotModel.setShowGrandTotalForRow(true);

+Also, Wicket Pivot has support for Field calculations, e.g:

+- % fieldA of fieldB (PercentOf); when you need to display how much % are the costs from the revenue.
+I.e. how much % of our revenue do we give to Google
+- field A + fieldB (Addition)
+- fieldA - fieldB (Substract)

+Another nice feature is auto calculate (a check box component).
+When you check this feature than on each pivot modifications (area, aggregation, etc) you can see the result in real time.

 Internationalization
 -------------------
 Wicket-pivot has support for internationalization.
 Supported languages:
 - English
+- German
 - Romanian

 If you want support for another languages please create and send a pull request (or an email) with the translation of [wicket-package.properties](https://github.com/decebals/wicket-pivot/blob/master/wicket-pivot/src/main/java/ro/fortsoft/wicket/pivot/wicket-package.properties).